IHE/RAD.IRA/input/pagecontent/rad-x10.md

 ##### 2:3.X10.4.1.1 Trigger Events

-TODO: Make this a list like rad-x1
+A Manager uses this transaction when:

-The Manager received a 4xx or 5xx error response from a Subscriber when executing the Send Context Event [RAD-X9](rad-x9.html) transaction.
+- It receives a 4xx or 5xx error response from a Subscriber when executing the Send Context Event [RAD-X9](rad-x9.html) transaction.

-The Manager did not receive a `2xx` response within a predetermined time frame from a Subscriber after the Manager sent a context event.
+- It does not receive a `2xx` response within a predetermined time frame from a Subscriber after the Manager sent a context event.

-The Manager initially responded with a `202` Accepted when received a context or content change, but later rejects the request associated with the session.
+- It initially responded with a `202` Accepted when received a context or content change, but later rejects the request associated with the session.

-The Manager detected a websocket connection issue with a Subscriber.
+- It detects a websocket connection issue with a Subscriber.

 ##### 2:3.X10.4.1.2 Message Semantics